bhuvigithub/Kafka-Project/README.md

 The basic application developed is inside the Basic_App folder.

-The Pizza_Order_App folder consists of a example application which involves generating fake pizza orders as part Kafka streaming data.
+The Pizza_Order_App folder consists of a example python application which involves generating fake pizza orders as part Kafka streaming data.

 It also has balanced and unbalanced cluster folder which contains the logic for those.